Violence and abuse against people with disabilities: Using existing data to inform submissions to the Royal Commission

 - To provide a report on the existing administrative and survey data sources in Australia including a summary of how each could be used, the potential for data linkage and recommendations for future research/analysis.

 While these analyses will significantly advance our knowledge, the surveys are limited to adults living in private dwellings who can communicate independently.
 We will also scope existing datasets across State and Territory and Commonwealth governments across multiple sectors.
-Examples of sectors include:
+Examples include:

 - Disability services including the new National Quality and Safeguard Commission data